 “Minor street” – A street used primarily to access abutting properties.

-“Minor Subdivision” – Any subdivision that creates not more than three (3) parcels fronting an existing road, not involving any new road or street or the extension of municipal facilities or the creation of any improvements or the dedication of lands to the city, and not adversely affecting the remainder of the parcel or adjoining property and not in conflict with any provision of the Comprehensive Plan, Zoning Ordinance, or this ordinance may be classified as a minor subdivision and must meet the appropriate provisions of this ordinance.

 “Owner” – The legal entity holding title to the property being subdivided or such representative or agent as is fully empowered to act on its behalf.

 “Parcel” – A part or tract of land.